petarzhaw/ml2_project/readme.md

 ## Prerequisites

 The necessary libraries and their versions used in this project are listed in the `requirements.txt` file.
+To fetch posts yourself, you will need to obtain API keys for the Reddit API.
+Follow the instructions below to obtain the keys:

+1. Contact the project author at [mladepet@students.zhaw.ch](mailto:mladepet@students.zhaw.ch) to request the keys.
+2. Once you receive the keys in the config.py file, you need to place it in the root of the project.
+3. You're ready to make API calls

 ## Installation